-It is important to determine what type of error has been made, for the method of correcting an error depends on its type.
+It is also important to determine what type of error has been made.
+This is because the approach used to correct an error depends on the type.

-An $89 payment for telephone bill was journalized as a debit to telephone expense by $98 and credit to cash by $98.
+A payment of $89 was journalized for a telephone bill as a debit to a telephone expense account by $98.
+It was also credited to cash by $98.